Chelsea Joy Eats

 Instructions

-3. Add olive oil to the spices to form a thick paste.
-Rub the chicken thighs all over with the spice paste, including under the skin.
+3. Season chicken thighs.
+Generously rub the chicken thighs all over with the spice paste, including under the skin.

 Did you make this recipe?